Key Takeaways

 Trading Bitcoin comes with risks that beginners should be aware of.

 First, Bitcoin is a highly volatile asset, meaning its price can experience significant fluctuations in short periods.
 This volatility makes it challenging to accurately predict price movements, leading to potential losses.
 Additionally, the cryptocurrency market operates 24/7, making it susceptible to sudden price swings even during off-hours.
-As with many assets you are able to short Bitcoin like you would with other stocks.
+As with many assets, users are able to short Bitcoin like they would with other stocks.

 Another risk is the potential for security breaches.
 As cryptocurrencies are stored in digital wallets, hackers can target these wallets to steal funds.
 Beginners should take proper security measures to protect their Bitcoin holdings, including using secure wallets like hardware wallets and enabling multi-factor authentication (MFA).